mvazquezc/openshift-operators-first-look/docs/03-writing-your-very-first-operator.md

     As previously discussed, Operators extend the K8s API, the K8s API has different groups and is versioned.
 Our Operator must define a new group, a new object kind and its versioning.

-    In the example below, we're creating the API group "mario.lab", a new object kind "PythonAPIHw" and its versioning "v1alpha1".
+    In the example below, we're creating the API group "`mario.lab`", a new object kind "`PythonAPIHw`" and its versioning "`v1alpha1`".
 So our operator, will take care of this combination and will act upon different events affecting the objects it is observing.

     ~~~sh
     $ mkdir -p $GOPATH/src/github.com/<user>/